Hysocs/Aozora_SDXL_Training/readme.md

 # Aozora SDXL Trainer

 > [!WARNING]
-> **Beta Software:** This is still under active development and in beta.
-It is fully functional but only tested on my system, modifications may be required to function on other devices. it is successfully training 80–90% of the full UNet using only 11.80 GB VRAM, with ~1.55 seconds per iteration and ~15 seconds per optimizer step.
+> **Beta Software:** This project is under active development.
+It is functional and currently trains successfully on my system, but it has not been broadly tested across different hardware or environments.
+Some setup-specific changes may be required.
 >
-> Some rough edges and minor issues are to be expected.
-The primary goal is to make SDXL training practical and efficient on 12 GB VRAM GPUs without the usual compromises or complexity.
+> In current testing, it can train **80–90% of the full SDXL UNet** using only **11.80 GB VRAM**, with performance around **1.55 seconds per iteration** and **15 seconds per optimizer step**.
 >
+> Some rough edges, minor bugs, and compatibility issues should be expected.
+The main goal is to make SDXL training practical and efficient on **12 GB VRAM GPUs** without adding unnecessary complexity or relying on heavy compromises.
+>
-> **Note:** Sorry for any previously failed attempts at training.
-Getting this stable on consumer hardware is tricky.
+> **Note:** If previous versions caused failed training attempts, I apologize.
+Getting SDXL training stable on consumer GPUs is difficult, and this project is still evolving.

 A GUI trainer for SDXL fine-tuning that fits on single consumer GPUs.
 Built because existing tools either need 24GB+ or require you to train at lower resolutions.